 - a refusal to deal with PSCs since the tests are too complicated to implement; in this scenario an umbrella may be an option for that assignment

 - a deduction of PAYE and NI before payment is made to the PSC.
 The difficulty for the public sector body will be how to make the calculation since HMRC are still not decided on how this should work

 Are the rules the same for the private sector?

 No. And HMRC has said that it does not intend to (at this point) to extend this to the private sector.
-So the risk of IR35 lies with the PSC and contractor and not with the agency or client.

 When will we know for certain that legislation will be introduced?

 There is likely to be an announcement in the Autumn Statement (late November) about the Government's intentions.
 Even then the final detail will be unlikely to be released immediately.
 This will not realistically give the public sector or contractors time to adequately prepare before April.